-Also, comparitech Provide a good career guide for computer science and technology graduates to start your career towards cyber security
+Also, comparitech Provide a good career guide for computer science and technology graduates to start your cybersecurity career

 That means there is the potential of 1.5 million jobs — high-paying jobs at that — that can go to anyone with the qualifications.
 Burning Glass, a job posting site, reports that they had 50,000 postings for candidates with CISSP (Certified Information Systems Security Professional) certification.